 Editor's Note: This post was originally published on July 3, 2012, updated on September 11, 2018, and has been updated again with new information for accuracy and comprehensiveness.

 - Why Addiction To Internet Porn Is Such A Big Problem

 - Porn Addiction Has Side Effects And They Aren't What You Think

-- How Cheaters Can Cheat And How They Feel About It
+- How Cheaters Can Cheat And Not Feel Guilty About It

 - Get More Help with a Porn Addiction